heliotactic/heliotactic.github.io/_posts/2019-10-19-Spooky-Transformations.md

 ---
 layout: post
+categories: blog
+date: 2019-10-18T08:00:00-04:00
+modified:

 title: "Collaborative Transformations: letter from a spooky ghost"
-modified:
-categories: blog
 tags: [BFSC, transformation, feminist, anticolonial]
-date: 2019-10-18T08:00:00-04:00
+excerpt: These new posts are explorations of the small, ordinary affects in the life of a queer scholar who works among STEM and STEAM (Science, Technology, Engineering, (arts), Mathematics) communities.

 comments: true
 share: true
 ---